tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 ### Authorization 👤

-Some services (like Gatsby Previews) will allow you to password protect your environment.
+Some services (like Gatsby Previews) will allow you to password-protect your environment.
 If you're hosting somewhere else, you likely don't want strangers accessing your site and making commits.
 One of the features that `Tina Teams` provides is an **authentication layer over your cloud development environment**.
 Users will first need to log in before accessing your cloud environment.

 ### User management 👨 👩